okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 * If you use an Okta-managed certificate, you need to remove [network zones](https://help.okta.com/okta_help.htm?id=ext-network-zones) from your org.
 If you can't remove network zones, you can create a custom domain using your own TLS certificate.
 See [Use your own TLS certificate](#use-your-own-tls-certificate).

-* You can't sign in to [Okta Workflows](https://help.okta.com/okta_help.htm?type=wf&id=ext-Okta-workflows) through a custom domain (Okta-managed or using your own Transport Layer Security (TLS) certificate).
+* You can't sign in to [Okta Workflows](https://help.okta.com/okta_help.htm?type=wf&id=ext-Okta-workflows) through a custom domain (Okta-managed or using your own TLS certificate).
 Sign in through your default [Okta domain](/docs/guides/find-your-domain/main/).

 * If you use your own TLS certificate, consider the following: